 - Deloitte suggests 50% of organizations identify customer-related domains as top priorities for implementing cloud-native services.

 The event will gather 200+ speakers and 120+ exhibitors to share experiences and knowledge on how to help the financial services industry keep up with new advancements.
-I want to join the discussion at Pay360 and emphasize that now is the time for financial companies to embrace AI, ML, and cloud for pushing the boundaries beyond commoditization.
+I want to join the discussion at Pay360 and emphasize that now is the time for financial companies to embrace AI, machine learning, and cloud for pushing the boundaries beyond commoditization.

 The Tech Edge: Cloud and AI/ML in Action